CILIPS Chartered Institute of Library and Information Professionals in Scotland

 • ‘Each of us can make a difference, and together accomplish what might seem impossible’ (Wangari Maathi, 1940-2011).
 Challenging the historic under-representation and under-acknowledgement of black voices in the sustainability movement, the Carbon Literacy Project have shared this concise yet informative blog: highlighting the extraordinary work of climate activists of colour from the 19th century to the present day.

 • Follow LIS-DECOLONISE on JISCMail to be part of important conversations around decolonisation and liberation of library collections.
-Decolonisation of curricula and collections is not about ‘throwing out’ work by white authors but rather thinking critically in relation to what narratives are most common, questioning who has held power and space, and introducing and amplifying work by a diverse collection of writers and researchers to ensure all perspectives are heard.
+Decolonisation of curricula and collections is not about ‘throwing out’ work by white authors but rather thinking critically in relation to what narratives are most common, questioning who has held power and space, and amplifying work by a diverse collection of writers and researchers to ensure all perspectives are heard.

 Skip to content